Uganda's Museveni takes commanding election lead as rival alleges fraud

-KAMPALA (Reuters) - Long-time leader Yoweri Museveni took a commanding lead in Uganda’s presidential election with almost half the votes counted on Friday though his main rival Bobi Wine said there had been widespread fraud.
+KAMPALA (Reuters) - Long-time leader Yoweri Museveni had a commanding lead in Uganda’s presidential election according to preliminary results on Friday though his main rival Bobi Wine said there had been widespread fraud.

 There was a heavy security presence around Wine’s sprawling compound on Friday.
 The singer-turned-lawmaker said he was under siege and his life was in danger.